koonerts/algo/docs/algo-templates.md

 ## 23. Constraint Satisfaction Pattern

-A backtracking approach for problems with complex constraints.
+A backtracking approach FOR problems with complex constraints.

 **When to use**: